slaclab/trace/README.md

 trace is an application developed at SLAC used PyDM. trace has been built to replace the antiquated StripTool and Java Archive Viewer applications used to plot EPICS data. trace is a flexible, modern application for plotting live data (Channel Access or PV Access), and historical data from the EPICS Archive Appliance.
 With built in conveniences like an archived PV search, and designed to be easily launched from PyDM widgets, files, or the command line, trace will provide an improved user experience for accelerator staff.
 Trace is an open-source project.

+For more information and a turtorial on trace see [the project's website](https://slaclab.github.io/trace/)
 ## Contributing to Trace

 Thank you for your interest in contributing to **Trace**!
 Your contributions help make the project better for everyone.
 Below are the guidelines to ensure a smooth and efficient collaboration.